Angela

 Belcher.

-turning it into a perovskite solar cell involves “a very, very
+and turning it into a perovskite solar cell involves “a very,

-simple procedure” — so simple that she and her colleagues posted a
+very simple procedure” — so simple that she and her colleagues

 illustrated in the diagram below.
 The first step — getting the

-remove the battery from the car, cut it open with a saw, and
+Just remove the battery from the car, cut it open with a saw,

-scrape the lead off the two electrodes.
-But opening a battery is
+and scrape the lead off the two electrodes.
+But opening a

-extremely dangerous due to the sulfuric acid and toxic lead inside
+battery is extremely dangerous due to the sulfuric acid and

-it.
-(In fact, when Belcher learned that high school students were
+toxic lead inside it.
+(In fact, when Belcher learned that high

 cells

-lead-acid battery.
-The simple process calls for three main steps:
+a lead-acid battery.
+The simple process calls for three main

-harvesting material from the anodes and cathodes of the car
+steps: harvesting material from the anodes and cathodes of the

 collected materials (blue); and depositing the perovskite film